 IBM’s Watson platform is one of the most effective tools I’ve seen applied to the healthcare crisis.
 It first came to the market based on this segment, and I had the opportunity to speak to the doctor leading the initiative.

-He shared a story about a patient with a debilitating illness he’d run into years ago that nobody could diagnose.
-A chord struck his heart with the near-constant intense pain that ravaged the woman, and he devoted his time over the years to diagnosing and solving her problem.
-It turned out to be a very enigmatic and little-known disorder that only a handful of people had heard of, let alone been able to diagnose.
+He shared a story about a patient with a debilitating illness.
+He ran into her years ago, and nobody could diagnose her condition.
+The intense pain she felt struck his heart.
+He devoted his time over the years to diagnosing and solving her problem.
+It turned out to be a rare disorder, known by only a few.
+Very few had heard of it, let alone diagnosed it.

-So one of the first doctor’s tests on Watson’s then-new medical implementation was to incorporate this now-healed patient’s symptoms to see if Watson could produce the same outcome in a reasonable period.
-Watson noticed many theories within minutes, including the unknown disease.
+One of the first tests for Watson’s new medical implementation involved this patient’s symptoms.
+The doctor wanted to see if Watson could produce the same result in a reasonable time.
+Watson quickly noticed many theories, including the unknown disease.

-Given that further tests may have taken several days to confirm which of those known diseases was the real affliction, the result would have been the same successful treatment shortly afterward — and shortened the patient’s years of suffering to just days, if not hours.
+Further tests may have taken days to confirm the true affliction.
+However, Watson’s diagnosis would have led to successful treatment in a much shorter time.
+This would have cut the patient’s years of suffering down to just days, if not hours.

 This is one of the most important stories you will ever read about human suffering using AI technology.
 It showed the then-high priority of IBM to concentrate its energies on helping people; and laid a foundation for the organization’s AI conviction: AIs are best as human assistants, not as substitutes.